RobertKozak/mr-comment/README.md

 # MR Comment Generator (Rust)

-A command-line tool written in Rust that generates professional GitLab Merge Request (MR) comments based on git diffs using AI (OpenAI or Claude).
+A command-line tool written in Rust that generates professional GitLab Merge Request (MR) or Github PR comments based on git diffs using AI (OpenAI or Claude).

 ## Features